statamic/docs/content/collections/docs/forms.md

 .honeypot { display: none; }
 ```

-If you're worried about smarter spam bots realizing that the honeypot field is named `honeypot`, you may customize the
-name of the field by adding `honeypot: something` to your formset.

 :::tip
-We say the submission will "fail", but that's not **exactly** true.
-On the front end it will _appear_ that the form was submitted successfully.
-However, nothing is saved and no emails are sent.
-This helps to trick bots into assuming everything went smoothly so they can leave you alone for a hot second.
+In order to fool smarter spam bots, you should customize the name of the field by changing the `name=""` attribute to something common, but not used by your particular form.
+Like `username` or `address`.
+Then, add `honeypot: your_field_name` to your formset config.
 :::

 ## Using AJAX